 Her committee members included Dr. Nicholas Evangelopoulos (Major Professor), and Drs.
 Suliman Hawamdeh, Jeonghyun Kim, and Brian O’Connor as committee members.

-Durr currently works as a Marketing Data Scientist in her current role as Associate Director of Marketing Science for Hearts and Science in Dallas, TX.
-Additionally, she has recently established the nonprofit DataReady DFW, focusing on providing free exposure and job ready training in the area of Data Science for low income, minority, and female Dallas residents.
+Durr works as a Marketing Data Scientist in her current role as Associate Director of Marketing Science for Hearts and Science in Dallas, TX.
+Additionally, she has recently established the nonprofit, DataReady DFW, focusing on providing free exposure and job ready training in the area of Data Science for low income, minority, and female Dallas residents.

 In her personal life, Dr. Durr is a single mother of one daughter, a dog mom, and a member of Junior League Dallas.